 But will that actually save you money in the long run?
 That’s the topic I want to cover next.

 Cost Analysis: Renting vs. Buying Your Internet Modem

 It’s time to break out our calculators.
 Now that we’ve covered some of the instances that could point to renting your modem, I want to talk math.

-While renting could provide some short-term perks, it probably isn’t the friendliest on your bank account.
-With many major internet service providers, we’re going to see a big savings from purchasing a modem of our own.
+While renting can provide some short-term perks, it probably isn’t the friendliest on your bank account.
+With many major internet service providers, you’re going to see a big savings from purchasing a modem.

-First, let’s identify a solid, affordable sample modem that most internet users could purchase: The ARRIS SURFboard SBG6400 is $70 at Walmart.com.
+First, let’s identify a solid, affordable sample modem that most internet users could purchase: As of late December 2021, you can get an ARRIS SURFboard modem for as little at $60 at Walmart.com.